liquity/bold/README.md

         uint256 _upperHint,
         uint256 _lowerHint,
         uint256 _maxUpfrontFee
     )` - enables a borrower with a unredeemable Trove to adjust it.
-Any adjustment must result in the Trove’s `debt > MIN_DEBT` and `ICR > MCR`, along with the usual borrowing CCR constraints [LINK].
+Any adjustment must result in the Trove’s `debt > MIN_DEBT` and `ICR > MCR`, along with the usual borrowing [CCR constraints](#critical-collateral-ratio-ccr-restrictions).
 The adjustment reinserts it to its previous batch, if it had one.

 - `claimCollateral()`: Claims the caller’s accumulated collateral surplus gains from their liquidated Troves which were left with a collateral surplus after collateral seizure at liquidation.
 Sends the accumulated collateral surplus to the caller and zeros their recorded balance.